fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/streams/02_stream_processing.rst

     images/stream_processing.png
     :width: 800 px

 In MLPro, streaming data is processed with a task and workflow architecture.
 A StreamTask is single operation performed on new stream instances and a StreamWorkflow is a list of tasks arranged sequentially with defined dependencies.
 StreamTask and StreamWorkflows are specialized classes inherited from MLPro's multiprocessing module.
+As shown in the above figure the scenario fetches new :math:`I_{tn}` instances from the stream object and each task then processes a list of new instances :math:`I_{tn}` and deleted/obsolete instances :math:`I_{td}` as shown in the figure.
+The processed instances are stored in the shared object for further accessibility.

 Stream Task
 -----------